The best places and beaches of Mykonos, Greece

 To enjoy a carefree holiday in Mykonos, we strongly recommend booking all services on the island at the same time with your accommodation and flight bookings.
 Arriving in Mykonos during the peak season, don’t be surprised that all the most popular restaurants and beach bars are fully booked.

-Our concierge service will plan your stay on the island in advance and offers you:
+Our concierge service will plan your stay on the island in advance and offer you:

 - Reservation of restaurants, bars, clubs, beach bars (sunbeds)